cometbft/qa-infra/README.md

     make prometheus-init
     ```

-6. Start the network
-    - If you are using `script/runtests.py`, run it again and skip to session (#stop-the-network-and-retrieve-data) once the test is completed.
-    - If you are not using the script, start the test application on all of the validators
+6. Start the test application on all of the validators

     ```bash
     make start-network
     ```

 ### Execute the load test
+If you are using `script/runtests.py`, run it again, without the `-s` flag and skip to session (#stop-the-network-and-retrieve-data) once the test is completed.

+    ```bash
+    python3 runtests.py -l log.log -o flood_options.json
+    ```

-This will start sending load until Ctrl-C is sent, so consider running this in its own terminal:
+If you are not using the script, the following command will start sending load until Ctrl-C is sent, so consider running this in its own terminal:

     ```bash
     make runload